 Dressing for winter commuting takes care – layer too much, and you’ll overheat, wear too little and you’ll swear you’ll never be warm again.
 But with the right gear and some willingness to experiment, the winter road is yours.

-A waterproof-breathable shell is ideal for wet and cold conditions.
-Ensure that the jacket you’re using is fully seam sealed with back vents or underarm zips.
-Ski shells or parkas work well, but be aware that road salt and winter muck may damage them.
+- A waterproof-breathable shell is ideal for wet and cold conditions.
+Ensure that the jacket you’re using is seam sealed with back vents or underarm zips.
+Ski shells or parkas work well in extreme cold, but be aware that road salt and winter muck may damage them.

-Waterproof pants that are seam-sealed provide outstanding protection in wet climates.
-Look for pants with reflective areas and that are cut slim through the lower leg and ankle.
+- Seam-sealed, waterproof pants are great in wet climates.
+Look for pants with reflective details, that are cut slim through the lower leg and ankle.